Was the British Empire racist?

 The Christian belief in a shared humanity was a barrier to racial thinking

 Successive empires were based on slavery or used slaves but invariably these slaves were white.
-The Christian belief in a shared humanity and the doctrine of monogenesis (the similarity of different races indicated a common origin) were a strong barrier to any racial thinking until the Enlightenment, when the traditionally accepted doctrine of monogenesis and the idea of a common humanity was challenged.
+The Christian belief in a shared humanity and the doctrine of monogenesis (the similarity of different races indicated a common origin) were a strong barrier to any racial thinking until the Enlightenment of the late c18th, when the traditionally accepted doctrine of monogenesis and the idea of a common humanity was challenged.
 The experience of discovery of new lands and the observing of different groups of people and how they lived their lives led to the spread of ideas about polygenesis, where the different human races are held to be sub-species of homo sapiens.

-The development of the Atlantic slave trade and of Africans being used as slaves began to establish in people’s minds a connection between freedom, whites and superiority on the one hand and blackness, servitude and inferiority on the other hand.
+The development of the Atlantic slave trade and of Africans being used as slaves on the sugar and tobacco plantations of the Caribbean began to establish in people’s minds a connection between freedom, whites and superiority on the one hand and blackness, servitude and inferiority on the other hand.
 The early plantation workers in the West Indies and the southern colonies of the American mainland were initially white who had entered into a contract or indenture which said they had to work an agreed number of years before they were free, or their freedom was bought by family already in the Americas.
 If their family did not redeem them they would be sold into servitude.
 Such was the system until around 1700 when whites were gradually replaced by negro slaves.
 The first black slaves had arrived in Virginia in 1619 but there was just a trickle until 1670 when the importation of slaves rose quickly.

 Slavery caused writers to question traditional beliefs